amdavidson/backup-server/README.md

 ## Run a backup host and backup a client with `borg`

-Run the backup host with this command:
+Start a container on the backup host with this command:

     docker run -d \
         --restart always \